Kilmuckridge Drama Festival 2026

 Under the Auspices of the Amateur Drama Council of Ireland

-Shows start at 8pm nightly except on final night Friday 27th February show starts at the earlier time of 7.30pm.
+Shows start at 8pm nightly except on Friday 27th and Saturday 28th February when show starts at the earlier time of 7.30pm.

 Adjudicator: Anna Walker

-Thanks to our nightly sponsors, and also to Jack Dunne & Son for the kind sponsorship of their stylish dress suits, and to Richard Downes for the kind sponsorship of gas keeping the hall cosy during the festival.
+Thanks to our nightly sponsors, and also to Jack Dunne & Son for the kind sponsorship of their stylish dress suits, to Richard Downes for the kind sponsorship of gas keeping the hall cosy during the festival, to Transport & General Refrigeration for the kind sponsorship of Sound, and to Top Tyres for their kind sponsorship of the Lighting during the festival.

 Festival Line Up below.
 Scroll below the table for synopsis of the plays.